browserstack/junit-appium-app-browserstack/README.md

         - For Mac and Linux, run `java -version` to see what java version is pre-installed.
 If you want a different version download from [here](https://java.com/en/download/)

 2. Maven

-   - If Maven is not installed, follow the instructions [here](https://maven.apache.org/install.html)
+   - If Maven is not downloaded, download it from [here](https://maven.apache.org/download.cgi)
+   - For installation, follow the instructions [here]((https://maven.apache.org/install.html))
 ### Install the dependencies

 To install the dependencies for Android tests, run :